• Skip to primary navigation

 How to quantum compute

 Quantum computers complete calculations using the probability of a qubit’s state before it’s measured.
 In quantum computing, operations use the quantum state of qubits.
-These states are the undefined properties before they’ve been detected, such as the spin of an electron or the polarization of a photon.
+These states are the undefined properties before they’ve been detected, such as an electron’s spin or a photon’s polarization.
 Instead of having a single definition, unmeasured quantum states occur in superposition.
 In a quantum computer, these superpositions are entangled with the states of other objects, meaning that their final outcomes are mathematically related, even if they are initially uncertain.

 Being able to program a quantum computer is important.
 There are several tools available.
 One example is Qiskit, an open-source SDK for working with quantum computers at the level of pulses, circuits, and algorithms that uses Python.
-For seasoned developers interested in exploring potential applications of quantum computing, the Qiskit element Aqua (algorithms for quantum computing applications) offers a library of algorithms for artificial intelligence, chemistry, finance and optimization.
+For seasoned developers interested in exploring potential quantum computing applications, the Qiskit element Aqua (algorithms for quantum computing applications) offers a library of algorithms for artificial intelligence, chemistry, finance, and optimization.

 Summary

-Even though the concept for quantum computing originated in the early 1980s, this is still a vary nascent field.
-Quantum computing continues to become more and more sophisticated with a variety of relatively small-scale quantum computers being demonstrated today.
-However, quantum computers are fragile systems and there are still substantial challenges to be overcome before the goal of “quantum supremacy” is achieved enabling the demonstration of a programmable quantum computer that can solve a problem that no classical computer can solve in any feasible amount of time.
+Even though the concept of quantum computing originated in the early 1980s, this is still a very nascent field.
+Quantum computing continues to become increasingly sophisticated, with a variety of relatively small-scale quantum computers being demonstrated today.
+However, quantum computers are fragile systems, and there are still substantial challenges to be overcome before the goal of “quantum supremacy” is achieved, enabling the demonstration of a programmable quantum computer that can solve a problem that no classical computer can solve in any feasible amount of time.

 References